 Students who attempt to register in a class that is closed may select the option to have his/her name placed on a Wait List.
 Students cannot be added to a wait list IF: (1) it is prior to a student's registration appointment; or (2) the student is already enrolled, or on a wait list for another section of the same class; or (3) the wait list is full; or (4) the class has started.
 Students are added to the wait list for a class on a first-come, first-served basis.
-As seats become available, students are automatically added to the class in which they are wait-listed.
 When a student has cleared the Wait List and is able to register for the class they will receive an email.
 Once cleared from the Wait List the student will have 24 hours only to register for the class.